Ceremony Order

 Hold hands while walking down the aisle

-Stop halfway down the aisle and do a kiss (perfect time a dip kiss!), then keep walking, and the wedding party can start exiting one by one (or pair by pair) - starting with the Maid/Matron of Honor and Best Man and then going in the reverse order of the processional
+Stop halfway down the aisle for a kiss (perfect time for a dip kiss!), then continue walking.
+The wedding party can start exiting one by one (or pair by pair) — starting with the Maid/Matron of Honor and Best Man, and then going in the reverse order of the processional.

 Follow the same guidance for walking as in the processional

-Have a place to go after you walk down the aisle that’s away from guests so you don’t get stuck talking to everyone, delaying your timeline
+Have a place to go after you walk down the aisle that’s away from guests so you don’t get stuck talking to everyone, which could delay your timeline.

-Having a wedding planner or coordinator will take the stress off by collaborating with you on creating the walking orders and implementing them on the day of.
+Having a wedding planner or wedding coordinator ensures that your ceremony order runs seamlessly.
+They will help with creating the walking orders and implementing them on the day so that everything is taken care of, and you can enjoy your moment!

 Vendor Credits